Code of Conduct for Procurement

 Vendors and their sub-contractors will ensure that all their interactions with their workers uphold the principles of dignity and respect.
-Physical, sexual, verbal harassment and/or violence, bullying, teasing or other aggressive behaviour are strictly prohibitedFootnote 2.
+Physical, sexual, verbal harassment and/or violence, bullying, teasing or other aggressive behaviour are strictly prohibitedFootnote 1.
 Vendors and their sub-contractors are expected to foster and encourage a positive, harmonious, and professional work environment in their interactions with their workers.
-The aforementioned principles apply equally to interactions with public servants.
+These principles apply equally to interactions with public servants.

 8. Human rights and labour standards

 Canada expects vendors to guarantee workers’ labour and human rights in their main operations and their supply chains, including:

 Vendors and their sub-contractors are expected to provide workers with a written employment contract outlining the terms of employment, in a language understood by the employee.

 Vendors and their sub-contractors must pay at least the legal minimum and overtime wages for hours worked, and wages must be paid directly to the worker or to a worker-controlled account.
 In addition, workers must not be charged any recruitment fees or related costs.